Lassehhansen/Legal-NER/README.md

 ## The Tag, the Whole Tag, and Nothing but the Tag: Training and utilizing a Named-Entity Recognition model for Danish legal documents

 This project contains the code used to preprocess documents of a custom Named Entity Recognition (NER) model for Danish legal documents.
 The project consists of two fine-tuned BERT models that classify relevant tokens into eight labels.
 These models were trained on a dataset of manually annotated legal documents from Karnov Group.
 The best-performing model achieved an accuracy of 84% (F-score).

 In addition to training the model, we also examined how it could be used by legal professionals.
 We conducted a network analysis to assess document similarity and proposed implementations to increase document readability and optimize search algorithms.
 Our results suggest that this NER model has the potential to be a valuable tool for legal professionals when reviewing large amounts of legal documents.

+Unfortunately the training data and final models cannot be made avaliable before further arrangements are made with Karnov Group due to an NDA.

 # Performance